marisolpalmero/GREEN-bof/GreenCharterProposal.md

 In addition, the absence of standardized interfaces for measuring, reporting, and controlling energy consumption across diverse network setups remains a significant challenge.
 Therefore, new data models, and metrics are required to optimize energy efficiency across the network.
 The EMAN WG specified a set of relevant MIBs in this area, but YANG models are now preferred [1].

-As models and metrics are developed, standardized, and implemented in production networks, it will take many years before nearly all equipments in the field provides support.
+As models and metrics are developed, standardized, and implemented in production networks, it will take many years before nearly all equipment in the field provides support.

 **Goals and Scope**